 In addition to our programs described above, we are also advancing other preclinical-stage programs.
-These programs include small-molecule glycomimetic compounds that inhibit the proteins galectin-3 and galectin-9, which we believe may have potential to be used for the treatment of fibrosis, cancer and cardiovascular disease.
+These programs include small-molecule glycomimetic compounds that inhibit galectin-3, which we believe may have potential to be used for the treatment of fibrosis, cancer and cardiovascular disease.